 low water, low maintenance, native plants

-My name is Kaaren (car-in) Davis, and I’m proud to have my roots and life in Cache Valley, or Seuhubeogoi (Willow Valley) as the Shoshone nation called it.
+My name is Kaaren (car-in) Davis, and I’m proud to have my roots and life in Cache Valley Utah, or Seuhubeogoi (Willow Valley) as the Shoshone nation called it.

 My passion lies in plants and the way they connect us to the earth.
-I strive to create landscape designs that heal the land and nurture both its human and non-human inhabitants.
-It saddens me how disconnected our culture has become from nature, and I believe I have tools—such as native plants design and permaculture design—to help mend that rift.
+I strive to create landscape that heal the land and nurture both its human and non-human inhabitants.
+It saddens me how disconnected our culture has become from nature, and I believe I have tools—such as native plant and permaculture knowledge—to help mend that rift.
 I focus on creating spaces that welcome people outdoors, invite interaction between species, balance beauty with function, and provide both nourishment and underappreciated resources to homeowners through low water landscape solutions.

 If your goal is a well-designed, functional space that welcomes you, I can help you achieve that.
 Whether you share my level of enthusiasm for plants and the ecosystem or not, that’s perfectly okay!
 I’ve dedicated my life to this work, so you don’t have to.